Ramuneid/1.2-Support-in-Lithuania/README.md

 By 2024, the **Top 10 recipients alone therefore received more than twice the share allocated collectively to the smallest 80% of recipients**.

 ![Share of support by recipient group](images/dax-support-concentration.png)

+*Changing share of total support by recipient group, showing increasing concentration among the largest recipients between 2020 and 2024.*

 The results indicate that although the total amount available through the system has grown, **support has become increasingly concentrated among larger recipients**.